-Beginning in the early planning stages, the construction manager will work with the members of the project team to create a carefully conceived and well-defined construction plan.
+Beginning in the early planning stages, the construction manager will work with the members of the project team to create a carefully conceived and well-defined construction plan (construction best practices).
 Construction managers (CMs) are responsible for integrating management of design, execution and costs, as well as monitoring progress estimates at design milestones, reviewing document progress and overseeing coordination.

 Professional construction managers are all about quality management.

 How do we define quality management in construction projects?
 Quality in construction can be defined as “achieving a completed project that conforms to the intended program and meets or exceeds the owner’s goals.”
 In principle, the construction manager, owner, architect and design team will establish quality standards early in preconstruction and incorporate them into the project contracts and specifications.
 Quality standards speak to who is responsible for what, the scope of the work, and which materials and methods will be used.
 Because the construction manager establishes exceedingly detailed and complete project requirements, there are fewer opportunities for expensive change orders during construction.

 I’d rather not spend money on a CM.
 Do I really need one?